artyom-boyarov/Robotic_Depowdering/README.md

 ```
 ros2 launch robotic_depowdering robotic_depowdering.launch.py test_object:=Buckle.obj test_object_x_pos:=0.5 test_object_y_pos:=0.5 test_object_z_pos:=1.0
 ```
+Replace Buckle.obj with the name of the part you want to use, and the positions with the position of where the part is located.
 ### Test parts
 All test parts are in `src/robotic_depowdering/test_parts`.
 The obj, stl and binary stl are provided.
 The parts are centered at (0,0,0).
 The dimensions of the part are in metres.
-Currently, stl files are in millimetres but this needs to be adjusted.
+If you want to 3D print a part, then CURA will automatically scale the part up to mm.
+Don't export the part from CURA, as this is unnecessary.